MMMZZZZ/Syntherrupter/Documentation/Wiki/Getting Started.md

 ### Login Page

 Syntherrupter supports three different users with different rights.
 By default you'll automatically log in as "Master Yoda", the user with all rights (think of it as the "Admin" or "root user").

-More details about the different users can be found here: [User Management](UI/User%20Management.md#readme)
+We'll get to Syntherrupters User Management a bit later.

 ### Main Menu